vlang/v/README.md

 ### Symlinking and updates

-You can create a symlink so that it's globally available:
+You can create a `/usr/local/bin/v` symlink so that V is globally available:

 ```
-sudo ln -s [path to V repo]/v /usr/local/bin/v
+sudo make symlink
 ```

 V is being constantly updated.
 To update V, simply run